 With all of these projects on the go, I can’t afford to splurge on too many big purchases (although I do fit in a few here and there).

-Which means coming up with some low cost home decorating ideas and DIY projects that help me to stay on a budget.
+Which means coming up with some budget home decorating ideas and DIY projects that help me to stay on a budget.

 So here are my ideas for how to decorate a house with (almost) no money.

-Of course, the biggest impact you can make in a room without spending a lot of money is paint.
+Of course, the biggest impact you can make in a room without spending a lot of money is applying a coat of paint.

 It’s on every budget decorating ideas list out there so I’m sure it’s not a surprise.